raiedkhan/raiedkhan/README.md

 ### Hi there viewer 👋

-- 🔭 I’m currently working on Full Stack Web-Development
+- 🔭 I’m currently working in Accenture
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning MEAN Stack
-- 🤩 Curious to learn about Cloud Technologies
+- 🤩 Curious to learn about Machine Learning
 - 👯 I’m looking for SDE opportunities
 - 💬 Ask me about Full Stack Web Development
-- ⚡ Fun fact: Nothing Funny,Goodbye😜😜

 ### Languages and Tools: